Voting and counting

 Remote voting teams

 All electors have the option of applying for postal ballot papers to be sent to their nominated address.
-Applications for NT Legislative Assembly elections can be made within the calendar year of the election.
+Applications for NT Local Government (Council) elections can be made within the 3-month period before election day.

 When will the ballot papers be sent to me?